Upward Arrow Icon - Navigation

 7. Match Your Brand's Personality

-• Luxury brand?
-Use high-contrast, black-and-white photography with clean framing.
+High-contrast, black-and-white photography with clean composition.

 8. Select Images That Tell a Story

-Instead of using an image just to fill space, ask: What part of my story does this image support?
+Instead of using an image simply to fill space, you can ask, "What part of my story does this image support?"

-• Slide 1: A person alone at a desk = the problem
+• Slide 1: A person alone at a desk - the problem

-• Slide 2: Collaboration or ideation image = the process
+• Slide 2: Collaboration or ideation image - the process

-• Slide 3: A cheerful handshake = the result or solution
+• Slide 3: A cheerful handshake - the result or solution

-9. Don’t Just Use Stock—Create Your Own
+9. Don’t Just Use Stock, Create Your Own

 DIY Visual Ideas: